Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 3 – Hawaiian Canoe & Stand-Up Paddle Tour

-This city is also an ideal place to do Hawaiian canoe and stand-up paddle tours.
+This city is also ideal Hawaiian canoe and stand-up paddle tours.
 One of my favorite tours in Itacaré was Hawaiian Canoe, leaving from Concha Beach with a group to know Cleando Waterfall for half of the day.
-I super recommend it for those who want to exercise while enjoying the beautiful path of the Contas River, mangroves, and the 3 waterfalls of the cascade.
+I highly recommend it for those who want to exercise while enjoying the beautiful path of the Contas River, mangroves, and the three waterfalls of the cascade.

 Company: Itacaré Soul Paddle Club (Thiago)

-Price: the rent of SUP board in Concha Beach is R$50*/hour ,and the single paddle Hawaiian canoe is R$60* per person/hour.
+Price: the rent of a SUP board in Concha Beach is R$50*/hour, and the single paddle Hawaiian canoe is R$60* per person/hour.
 The Hawaiian canoe tour costs R$185* per person; it includes entry to Cleandro Waterfall, water, and a picnic.
 Important: it is necessary to have minimum physical conditioning to do the half-day tour.

 4 – Know the historical Taboquinhas

-A tour in Itacaré for those who want to change the sand and saltwater for dusty roads and freshwater.
-Taboquinhas is one of the neighborhoods with old cocoa farms, with more than 300 years.
+For those who want to change the sand and saltwater for dusty roads and freshwater, Taboquinhas is one of the neighborhoods with old cocoa farms dating more than 300 years.

 There you can also practice radical sports, such as rafting, rappelling, or just a refreshing swim in the waterfall.

-Direction: The easier way to get to Taboquinhas is to have your vehicle or rent one, but if you prefer, you can go by a taxi or a private transfer Alessandro of Margueta Adventure.
-For economic travelers the other option is to take the bus at 5h30 am (No, I didn’t type it wrong, 😅 – there is only one bus to Taboquinhas that goes in the morning and come back in the end of the day).
+Direction: The easier way to get to Taboquinhas is to have your vehicle or rent one, but if you prefer, you can go by taxi or a private transfer Alessandro of Margueta Adventure.
+For economic travelers the other option is to take the bus at 5h30 am (No, I didn’t mistype it, 😅 – there is only one bus to Taboquinhas that goes in the morning and returns at the end of the day).

 5 – Visit the cocoa and chocolate farms